lusan23/study-log/data_structs/README.md

 }
 ```

-The `print_list` function iterates through the linked list and prints the value of each node.
+The `print_list` traverses the list, starting from the head, and prints each node's value.

 ```c
 void append(node_t ** n, int val) {